chloeloveland/obsidian-backup/Computer Science/1033 Data Science/SQL.md

 - SQL (Structured query language) is a [[Relational Data model|relational query language]]
-- it is based originally upon *relational algebra*
 - it is not case sensitive
 - A query looks like this
 ```